-Climate change mitigation and adaptation is one of FinDev Canada’s three development impact goals and plays a key role in the realization of our mandate.
+Climate action is one of FinDev Canada’s three development impact goals and plays a key role in the realization of our mandate.
 We recognize that climate change is a global systemic issue that disproportionately affects developing countries, especially women and other vulnerable populations.
-Climate action, including mitigation and adaptation activities, must be scaled to achieve the objectives of the Paris Agreement and limit global warming to 1.5°C above preindustrial levels.
+Climate action must be scaled to achieve the objectives of the Paris Agreement and limit global warming to 1.5°C above preindustrial levels.

 Climate change strategy